james-stevens/powerdns-webui/example/README.md

 htpasswd -bcB /opt/websites/pdns/powerdns-webui/example/passwd [user] [pass]
 ```

-I have also included an exmaple config for `nginx` -> `nginx.conf`.
+I have also included an example config for `nginx` -> `nginx.conf`.
 The easiest way to get this
 working is to copy it into your `nginx/conf` directory.
 You might want to make a copy of the existing one first.

 On my platform, nginx would not support `bcrypt` encrypted passwords.
-I got an `Internal Server Error` and
+In the browser I got an `Internal Server Error` and
 `crypt_r() failed (22: Invalid argument)` in the `error.log`, so you would need to
 repalce the password with one that is MD5 (yuck) encrypted.
 You can do this by dropping the `B`
 option from the `htpasswd` command.